Credit Performance Analysis Webinars

 The loan performance data is available here.
 Fannie Mae requires the user to register and create a unique username and password in order to access the performance data.
 An email will be sent to the user to confirm registration.
 The user is also required to accept the Terms and Conditions, which, among other things, prohibits the user from distributing data to third parties or using it in support of external commercial purposes without the express written consent of Fannie Mae.
-For more information regarding external commercial use or redistribution of this data, please contact Fannie Mae's Fixed-Income Marketing at 1-800-237-8627 or by email.
+For more information regarding external commercial use or redistribution of this data, please contact Fannie Mae's Fixed-Income Marketing at 800-2FANNIE (800-232-6643) or by email.

-The loan performance data is divided into two text files for each acquisition quarter.
+The loan performance data for the primary dataset is divided into two text files for each acquisition quarter.
 The “Acquisition” file includes static data at the time of a mortgage loan’s origination and delivery to Fannie Mae.
 The “Performance” file contains the monthly performance data of each mortgage loan from the time of Fannie Mae’s acquisition up until its current status as of the previous quarter, until the mortgage loan has been liquidated (e.g., paid-off, repurchased, short sale, etc.), or in the event of a real estate owned (REO) property, until after expenses and proceeds are collected upon disposal of the property.
 Certain data attributes also will be updated to reflect new terms, if applicable, as a result of a modification.
-Complete definitions of the data elements are in the glossary (PDF).
+The HARP dataset is organized in a similar manner, but also includes the mapping key to assist users in aligning the loan ID in the primary dataset with the corresponding loan ID in the HARP dataset after the loan was refinanced.
+Complete definitions of the data elements are in the glossary .